Stress Relief Meaning: What is Stress Exactly?

 How do you know that you’re experiencing stress?
 First, there are a few significant symptoms of anxiety that you might note.

-• Negative emotions.
-A general feeling of anxiety, dread, and unease.
-Everyone feels this from time to time but if the negative emotions are persistent or interfering with your daily life then that’s a problem.
+- Negative emotions: A general feeling of anxiety, dread, and unease.
+Everyone feels this occasionally, but if the negative emotions persist or interfere with your daily life, then that’s a problem.

-• Mood swings.
-It’s important to note that not all mood swings are caused by stress.
-If you’re stressed out, though, you might notice that your moods are a bit more volatile than they normally would be.
+- Mood swings: It’s important to note that not all mood swings are caused by stress.
+If you’re stressed out, you might notice that your moods are a bit more volatile than they usually would be.

-• Exhaustion.
-If you’re feeling a lack of energy it might be stress-related or it could be something else going on with your body.
-Sometimes there’s something causing both the stress and exhaustion.
+- Exhaustion: If you lack energy, it might be stress-related or something else is going on with your body.
+Sometimes, something is causing both stress and exhaustion.

-• Memory Problems.
-Experts don’t know why but it’s been noted that chronic stress can cause memory problems.
+- Memory Problems: Experts have noted that chronic stress can cause memory problems.
 If you’re unusually forgetful, it could be stress.

-• Decreased Creativity.
-When you’re stressed your brain doesn’t function as well.
-You might find that your normal creative thought process slows down, or stops altogether.
+- Decreased Creativity: When stressed, your brain doesn’t function as well.
+You might find that your normal creative thought process slows or stops altogether.

 As you can see, the symptoms of stress are insidious because they make it hard to function.
 And being unable to perform is stressful!